oellers/kompendium/2_inhaltliche_grundlagen.md

 ★★ (2)
 </td>
 <td>
-Die Daten werden in einem strukturierten, maschinenlesbaren Format bereitgestellt (bspw. <a href="http://www.w3.org/TR/xml/">XML</a>, <a href="https://datatracker.ietf.org/doc/html/rfc8259">JSON</a>).
+The data is made available in a structured, machine-readable format (e.g. <a href="http://www.w3.org/TR/xml/">XML</a>, <a href="https://datatracker.ietf.org/doc/html/rfc8259">JSON</a>).
 </td>
 </tr>